Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 The procedure is performed according to the following scheme:

-• The doctor turns to face the patient.
+• The doctor faces the patient.
 In this case, the patient should be standing or sitting, but always with a straight back.

-• Then, percussion of both supraclavicular fossae begins.
-For this purpose, the finger is placed parallel to the clavicle, a few cm above it.
+• Then percussion of both supraclavicular fossae begins.
+For this purpose, the finger is placed parallel to the collarbone, a few cm above it.

-• The clavicle is tapped with a finger.
+• The collarbones are tapped using a finger.

 • From the side, percussion is carried out along the axillary lines.
-In this case, the patient must raise his hands up and put them behind his head.
+In this case, the patient should raise his hands up and place them behind his head.

-• To perform an examination in the back, the doctor stands behind the patient.
-In this case, the patient himself should slightly lean forward, lowering his head down and crossing his arms in front of his chest.
-Due to this position, the blades diverge to the side, so the space between them expands.
-First, the doctor begins to percut the area above the shoulder blades, and then gradually goes down.
+• To perform a back examination, the doctor stands behind the patient.
+In this case, the patient himself should lean forward slightly, lowering his head down and crossing his arms in front of his chest.
+Due to this position, the shoulder blades diverge to the side, so the space between them expands.
+First, the doctor begins to percuss the area above the shoulder blades, and then successively moves down.

-If, instead of a clear sound, a dull sound is emitted, it is necessary to indicate the localization of this area in the patient's medical record.
-Dullness of sound may indicate that the lung tissue is compacted, so the airiness in the percussion zone is reduced.
-This condition speaks of pneumonia, tumors of the respiratory organ, tuberculosis and other diseases.
+If instead of a clear sound a dull sound is produced, it is necessary to indicate the localization of this area in medical card patient.
+Dullness of sound may indicate that the lung tissue is compacted, so airiness in the percussion zone is reduced.
+This condition indicates pneumonia, tumors of the respiratory organ, tuberculosis and other diseases.

-A dull sound is usually quieter, has a higher pitch, and is shorter in duration compared to a clear sound.
-In case of accumulation of fluid in the pleural cavity, the emitted sound resembles that obtained during percussion of the femoral muscles.
+A dull sound is usually quieter, has a higher pitch and shorter duration compared to a clear sound.
+In the case of fluid accumulation in the pleural cavity, the sound produced resembles that obtained during percussion of the femoral muscles.

 Percussion in children

-Comparative lung percussion in children is carried out according to the same algorithm as in adults.
-But during it, you must follow a number of rules:
+Comparative percussion of the lungs in children is carried out according to the same algorithm as in adults.
+But during it you must follow a number of rules:

 1. The room should be warm so that the child does not catch a cold.

-2. The kid should be in a comfortable position for him.
+2. The baby should be in a position that is comfortable for him.

-3. The doctor must also be in a comfortable position to complete the procedure as quickly as possible.
+3. The doctor should also take a comfortable position to perform the procedure as quickly as possible.

-4. The doctor's hands should be warm and the nails cut off so as not to injure the child's skin.
+4. The doctor's hands should be warm and the nails should be cut so as not to injure the child's skin.

 6. The results of the study must be recorded in the medical record.

-Topographic percussion of the lungs in children is carried out according to the same rules.
-Unlike percussion in adults, the rate for children varies and depends on age.
+Topographic percussion of the lungs in children is carried out in compliance with the same rules.
+Unlike percussion in adults, the norm for children varies and depends on age.

-Percussion is a very important procedure that is carried out for diagnostic purposes, as well as for the prevention of the development of certain diseases.
-In children under 10 years of age, the procedure is recommended to be carried out annually to monitor the development of the lungs...
-Then the check can be performed every 5-10 years for preventive purposes, and as needed for diagnostic purposes.
+Percussion is very important procedure, which is carried out for diagnostic purposes, as well as to prevent the development of certain diseases.
+In children under 10 years of age, the procedure is recommended to be performed annually to monitor lung development.
+Then the check can be performed once every 5-10 years for preventive purposes, and, as necessary, for diagnostic purposes.

 There are two types of lung percussion: topographic and comparative.

-Topographic percussion of the lungs includes topography of the apex of the lungs, topography of the inferior margin of the lungs and determination of the mobility of the lower pulmonary margin, as well as topography of the lung lobes.
+Topographic percussion of the lungs includes the topography of the apexes of the lungs, the topography of the lower edge of the lungs and determination of the mobility of the lower pulmonary edge, as well as the topography of the lobes of the lung.

-In front, percussion is carried out from the middle of the clavicle upwards and medially towards the mastoid process.
-Normally, the apex of the lung is 3 to 5 cm above the clavicle.
-In the presence of well-defined supraclavicular fossae, percussion along the nail phalanx.
-Behind determination of the border is carried out from the middle of the spine of the scapula towards the spinous process of the VIIth cervical vertebra, at the level of which it is normal.
+In front, percussion is carried out from the middle of the clavicle upward and medially towards the mastoid process.
+Normally, the apex of the lung is 3–5 cm above the collarbone.
+If there are well-defined supraclavicular fossae, percussion is performed along the nail phalanx.
+Behind the boundary is determined from the middle of the spine of the scapula towards the spinous process of the VIIth cervical vertebra, at the level of which it is normal.

-Determination of the width of the apexes of the lungs or Krönig fields is also of diagnostic value.
-They are defined from two sides, since it is important to assess their symmetry.
+Determining the width of the apexes of the lungs or Kroenig's fields also has diagnostic value.
+They are determined from both sides, since it is important to evaluate their symmetry.
 Percussion is carried out along the upper edge of the trapezius muscle from its middle - medially and laterally.
-Normally, their value is 4 - 8 cm.
-When the apex of the lung is affected by a tuberculous process with the development of fibrosis, the value of the Krönig field decreases on the side of the lesion, and in case of emphysema, it increases on both sides.
-The norms for the lower lung limit are shown in Table 3.
+Normally, their value is 4–8 cm.
+When the apex of the lung is affected by the tuberculosis process with the development of fibrosis, the size of the Kroenig field decreases on the affected side, and with pulmonary emphysema it increases on both sides.
+The standards for the lower limit of the lungs are given in Table 3.

 Table 3